Hernia Mesh

 MDL Location | Massachusetts |

 Hernia mesh manufacturers often settle out of court with plaintiffs to avoid going to trial.
-In February 2023, the Attorney General for the state of Kentucky announced that Ethicon settled litigation for close to $10 million.
+For instance, in February 2023, the Attorney General for the state of Kentucky announced that Ethicon settled litigation for close to $10 million.

 Consumernotice.org adheres to the highest ethical standards for content production and references only credible sources of information, including government reports, interviews with experts, highly regarded nonprofit organizations, peer-reviewed journals, court records and academic organizations.
 You can learn more about our dedication to relevance, accuracy and transparency by reading our editorial policy.

-- FDA.
+- U.S. Food & Drug Administration.
 (2023, July 13).
 Surgical Mesh Used for Hernia Repair: Information for Patients.
 Retrieved from https://www.fda.gov/medical-devices/hernia-surgical-mesh-implants/hernia-surgical-mesh-implants-information-patients

 - Wang, Z. et al. (2022, November 29).
 Plasma-Induced Diallyldimethylammonium Chloride Antibacterial Hernia Mesh.
 Retrieved from https://pubs.acs.org/doi/10.1021/acsabm.2c00695